TYPE DESIGN INFORMATION PAGE last updated on Mon Nov 21 15:10:15 EST 2022

 The Finnish type scene

 Finnish design consortium.
 About 3 dollars per font.
-Among the mostly display faces, I like penetrati (by Vesa Kautto), Electra-Normal (by Anna-Elina Aartola), and abstra (by Vesa Kautto).
+Among the mostly display typefaces, I like penetrati (by Vesa Kautto), Electra-Normal (by Anna-Elina Aartola), and abstra (by Vesa Kautto).
 [Google] [More] ⦿

 Industrial designer.
 Amy's typeface Aalto (2012) is inspired by the well-known Finnish architect and designer Alvar Aalto.
 She also made the custom font Articule (2012) for a gallery in Montreal.
 [Google] [More] ⦿

 Finnish type designer and artist.
-One of his creations was the first Finnish initial and ornamental character set called Jorma, which was first shown in the Kirjapainotaito-magazine at 1914.
+One of his creations was the first Finnish initial and ornamental character set called Jorma, which was first shown in the Kirjapainotaito-magazine in 1914.
 [Google] [More] ⦿

 Finnish art director Brian Kaszonyi is the designer of CircusRootbeer, Circus Robot and Circus Mouse (1992).
 Co-designer with Tomi Haaparanta of the FUSE95 experimental font FutuRoman.
 Codesigner with Peter Kaszonyi of CircusRex (1993).
 All these fonts are still available from FontHaus.
 Codesigner with Tomi Haaparanta and Klaus Haapaniemi of the 15-font War family in 1999-2000.